Easton Ongaro: Loan to Vendsyssel FF

 On 4 October 2020, Ongaro was loaned to Danish 1st Division side Vendsyssel FF until the end of the calendar year.
 The deal also included an option to buy at the end of the loan period.
 He made his debut on 7 October in a Danish Cup tie against Aarhus Fremad.
 On 31 December 2020, Vendsyssel declined the option to purchase Ongaro at the end of the loan, and he returned to Edmonton for the 2021 season.

 Romania

-On 12 January 2022, Ongaro signed with Romanian Liga I side UTA Arad.
-He made his first appearance for the club on January 23 against Gaz Metan Mediaș.
+On 12 January 2022, Ongaro signed with Romanian side UTA Arad of Liga I. He made his first appearance for the club on January 23 against Gaz Metan Mediaș.
 Ongaro scored his first goal for UTA Arad on February 18, netting a late equalizer in a 1–1 draw against Universitatea Craiova.
 He departed the club in May 2022, after a spell that was marred by injury.
 After departing Arad, he went to train with his former club FC Edmonton, with no plans to join the club on a permanent contract, only to train for fitness.